In my Juggling Life’s Responsibilities book, I encourage my readers to look at Matthew 6:33, to discover what their top priority should be (page 20).

 God will take care of tomorrow.

 This pretty well sums it up.
-I can “worry” about anything I want to, as long as it’s limited to today.
+I can think and “worry” about anything I want to, as long as it’s limited to today.
 Today isn’t worry.
 Today is being a wise steward of what God has given me.
 It’s the only thing that is for sure.